Yoga Wellness educator. Hatha yoga, meditation, pilates, Reiki. Oracle card reader. Gateway Dream Guide. Yoga Therapy foundations program.

 Your body is in a more restful position in Yoga Nidra, but your mind stays restfully alert in both.

 Try meditation and Yoga Nidra to notice which method works better for you.
 Your preference may change over time and in keeping with situations and health conditions, and that’s fine.
 If you’re new to meditation and find yourself getting frustrated, Yoga Nidra is more useful to you.

-When you meditate, you normally sit in a chair on a blanket or a mat.
+When you meditate, you normally sit in a chair, on a blanket or on a mat.
 You hold your body in an upright and alert but comfortable position.

 You place your attention on the breath or on a mantra.
 There are several forms of meditation and guided meditations to help you focus.